|2013 Champions' League|

 GK: Manuel Neuer (Germany)

-H established Germany's number 1 before the WC Finals in 2010.
-He helped Germany winning their 4th WC in 2014.
+Neuer established as Germany's number 1 before the World Cup Finals in 2010.
+Since then, he has been considered one of the best keeper in the world.
+He helped Germany winning their 4th World Cup in 2014.
+In 2014, Neuer finished third in the voting, behind Lionel Messi and Cristiano Ronaldo, for the FIFA Ballon d'Or award.
 He started with Schalke 04, but moved to rival Bayern Munich in 2010.
 He is the second most expensive keeper of all-time.

 RB/LB/DM: Philipp Lahm (Germany)

-Sagnol was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
+Willy Sagnol played with St Etienne and Monaco.
+He was better known for his stint with Bayern Munich, winning the Champions' League in 2001.
 He played for the national team from 2000 to 2008.
+He went to the World Cup Finals in 2006.
 He became the regular stater after Lilian Thuram moved to centre-back.
+He had 58 caps.

 CB: Hans-Georg Schwarzenbeck (Germany)

-He was the center-back for both West Germany and Bayern Munich during the 1970's.
-He won the European Championship in 1972 and the WC in 1974.
-For Bayern Munich, he won the European Cup 3 times.
+Hans-Georg Schwarzenbeck was the center-back for both West Germany and Bayern Munich during the 1970's.
+Between 1971 and 1978, he played 44 times for West Germany.
+He won the European Championship in 1972 and the World Cup in 1974.
+He was a one club man for Bayern Munich, where he won three straight European Cup.

 DM/CB: Ludwig Goldbrunner (Germany)

-He went to the WC in 1938.
+Ludwig Goldbrunner went to the World Cup Finals in 1938 for Germany.
+He became known in 1937 as one of the "Breslau-Elf" (Breslau Eleven) players, after they thrashed Denmark with an 8:0 score.
 He spent his entire career with Bayern Munich, winning the German title in 1932.
 He was considered to be one of Bayern's greatest players.

 SW/CM: Franz Beckenbauer (Germany)

-He was one of the best ever player in history.
+Franz Beckenbauer was one of the best ever player in history.
 Known as Der Kaiser, he was credited with revolutionizing the sweeper position.
-Twice selected European Footballer of the Year, Beckenbauer appeared 103 times for West Germany and played in three FIFA World Cups, winning the WC in 1974 and the European Championship in 1972.
-He won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
+He was twice selected European Footballer of the Year.
+Beckenbauer appeared 103 times for West Germany and played in three FIFA World Cups, winning the World Cup in 1974 and the European Championship in 1972.
+At the club level, he won three straight European Cup with Bayern Munich in 1974, 1975 and 1976.
+He also played for Hamburger and NY Cosmos.

 LB/CM: Paul Breitner (Germany)